On-chip probabilistic inference for charged-particle tracking at the sensor edge: Regression models

-All models are implemented in TensorFlow~\cite{tensorflow2015-whitepaper} using Keras API \cite{chollet2015keras}.
-Neural network trainings are performed for on batches of 5000 clusters each for 1000 epochs with no early stopping.
+All models are implemented in TensorFlow~\cite{tensorflow2015-whitepaper} using the Keras API \cite{chollet2015keras}.
+Neural network trainings are performed on batches of 5000 clusters each for 1000 epochs with no early stopping.
 For each run, we retain the model weights corresponding to the best validation performance observed across the entire training history.
 All models are trained using Adam optimizer with Nesterov Momentum incorporated \cite{dozat.2016} and a learning rate of $10^{-3}$.

 For the Max and Full models, we employ a mixture density network (MDN)~\cite{mdn_paper} to describe the possible parent distributions of reconstructed tracks.
 The response and resolution distributions of reconstructed tracks are inherently multi-Gaussian, but safely approximated as Gaussian per-cluster, from the varying number of hits per cluster.
 Therefore, the network predicts the parameters of a single multi-dimensional Gaussian, and we construct a loss function from the mixture of the MDN at the level of the likelihood over the training data.
 The predicted means and standard deviations of the multidimensional Gaussian correspond to the regressed track parameters and uncertainties.
 We compare these uncertainties to residuals and confirm that our model is learning well-calibrated predictions.
 For the Slim models, which predict parameters without uncertainties, a mean-squared-error (MSE) loss function is used.

+Three model architectures are tested: one is based on 2D convolutional layers (Conv2D), the second is based on 1D convolutional layers (Conv1D), and the third is a multi-layer perceptron (MLP).

-\subsubsection{Conv2D architecture}
+\subsection{Conv2D architecture}

 The Conv2D models take as input two-dimensional arrays of collected charge.
 As shown in Fig.~\ref{fig:diagram}a, the network begins with two convolutional stages that extract spatial features from the 2D charge image, then applies average pooling to reduce the spatial resolution and parameter count, and finally uses three dense layers to generate the regression outputs.